 When students finish coloring the sheets containing different types of fish (Star Fish, Sea Shell, Jellyfish), they can scan them using the Quiver App to magically bring their fish to life with the Augmented Reality technology.
-Afterwards, teachers can submit all the classroom’s custom-colored sheets to the Digital Aquarium where students can watch their fish swim all together on the large screen!
+Afterward, teachers can submit all the classroom’s custom-colored sheets to the digital environment where students can watch their fish swim all together on the large screen!

 This digital environment has become a quite popular product across schools, STEM Labs, events, libraries, museums, conferences, etc…